Frequently Asked Questions for Computer Systems Technician

 What makes a good CST student?

 CST students enjoy the challenges of a constantly evolving field, have good problem-solving and analytical skills, and love to learn new things.
-They are interested in learning how to design and implement computers, operating systems, and networking technology solutions.
+They are interested in learning how to design and implement computer operating systems, and networking technology solutions.
 They are able to work independently or in a team environment.

 Where do CST Students get co-op placements and where do they work after graduation?